docker/docs/content/manuals/admin/faqs/organization-faqs.md

 ### What is the difference between user, invitee, seat, and member?

-User may refer to a Docker user with a Docker ID.
+User refers to a Docker user with a Docker ID.

 An invitee is a user that an administrator has invited to join an organization, but has not yet accepted their invitation.